pts/pymediafileinfo/README.txt

 A6.
 No, it isn't.
 This feature is not high priority, but feel free to send
     a patch if you have an implementation.

+Q7.
+Does mediafileinfo.py support MPEG?

+A7. mediafileinfo.py can detect MPEG files (unless there is junk before the
+    MPEG header in the file), but it's not able to extract media parameters (e.g. codec).
+MPEG has many subformats and it would be a large amount of work to extract from all.

 TODO
 ~~~~